-The truth is that although a DEA registration is a Federal registration it does NOT allow you to prescribe controlled substances anywhere you wish to in the United States.
+§ A DEA registration does NOT allow you to prescribe controlled substances anywhere in the United States.

-- § A DEA registration is NOT required for you to issue prescriptions for non-controlled substances. - s If you change your last name you are NOT required to obtain a new DEA registration number. - § A DEA registration number is NOT privileged information, but is available to the public.
+§ A DEA registration is NOT required for you to issue prescriptions for non-controlled substances.

+s If you change your last name you are NOT required to obtain a new DEA registration number.

+§ A DEA registration number is NOT privileged information, and is available to the public.